ices-tools-dev/doc/README.md

   configuration files.
 Please contact github@ices.dk if you are working with large datasets.

-- Expert Group chairs are free to recommend a certain GitHub workflow for that group.
+- Expert Group chairs are free to recommend a certain workflow for that group.

 - It is suggested that users provide their full name in their GitHub profile (https://github.com/settings/profile), so that others can see who is doing